scarletti-ben/flask-python-gcloud/README.md

 The README below is primarily me learning how to deploy flask app via cmd / powershell on windows.
 In future I may clean it up, or make it more useful.
+TEST.

 - Virtual environments
 python -m venv env